 Singaporebrides | Fine Dining

-Yingying and Eujin had a super colourful pop art wedding at PARKROYAL on Pickering, featuring Warhol-inspired soup cans and a pop art photobooth.
+Yingying and Eujin had a super colourful pop art wedding at PARKROYAL COLLECTION Pickering, featuring Warhol-inspired soup cans and a pop art photobooth.
 You’ll love the bursts of colour on her Ted Wu wedding gown and evening gown too!

-Yingying and Eujin tied the knot in a super colourful pop art wedding at PARKROYAL at Pickering!
+Yingying and Eujin tied the knot in a super colourful pop art wedding at PARKROYAL COLLECTION Pickering!
 Fans of Andy Warhol’s work, Yingying and Eujin brightened their celebration with bursts of fuschia, cyan, and yellow.

 Tell us how the two of you met.